brunoclbr/EngineeringAI/README.md

 # Deep Learning Projects
 This repo contains some of my work as a machine learning engineer.
+Over the past three years I've been involved in diverse Deep Learning projects using different architectures.
+From predicting fuel properties with dense fully-connected neurons, or analyzing wind behavior with LSTM networks, to segmenting blood vessels from human kidneys with U-Nets (CNNs).
+I'm excited to learn about the different applications of AI in the engineering world.